xyfir/annotate/DOCS.md

 - Calibre still needs to be installed because Calibre's `ebook-convert` is used.
 - This command will not interfere with or use your Calibre library.
-- This command uses both the `ignoreBookIfMatchingSetExists` and `skipBookIfMatchingSetExists` config properties.
+- This command uses both the `ignoreBookIfMatchExists` and `skipBookIfMatchExists` config properties.
 Both are treated the same (as skip), since books from LibGen are not added to a Calibre library and are not added to the ignore list.

 ## config